rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 E. Choose the size of the virtual machine.
 Select one of the sizes with NC-prefixed VMs, which are equipped with NVidia GPU chips.
 Click View All to see the full list as needed.
 Learn more about [GPU-equipped Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).

 F. Finish the remaining settings and review the purchase information.
 Click Purchase to Create the VM.
-Take note of the IP address allocated to the virtual machine.
+Take note of the IP address allocated to the virtual machine - you will need this (or a domain name) in the next section when you are configuring AML to

 ### 2.2 Create a new Compute Target

-A. Launch the command line from Azure ML Workbench.
+A. With the new project called 'sentiment-gpu' open in AML Workbench, launch the command line.

 B. Enter the following command.
 Replace the placeholder text from the example below with your own values for the name, IP address, username, and password.